Rule 3745-31-22 | Nonattainment provisions - conditions for approval.

 (b) Only intra air pollutant emission offsets will be acceptable (e.g., hydrocarbon increases may not be offset against sulfur dioxide reductions) except interprecursor offsetting is permitted for PM2.5 emissions in accordance with paragraph (D) of rule 3745-31-26 of the Administrative Code.

-(c) Emission offsets must meet the baseline limitations of rule 3745-31-24 of the Administrative Code, the location limitations of rule 3745-31-25 of the Administrative Code, and the offset ratio limitations of rule 3745-31-26 of the Administrative Code.
+(c) Emission offsets shall meet the baseline limitations of rule 3745-31-24 of the Administrative Code, the location limitations of rule 3745-31-25 of the Administrative Code, and the offset ratio limitations of rule 3745-31-26 of the Administrative Code.

 (d) Emission offsets are required only for those air pollutants for which the increased allowable emissions exceed the significant emission rates.

-(e) The total tonnage of increased emissions, in tons per year, resulting from a major modification that must be offset in accordance with Section 173 of the Clean Air Act shall be determined by summing the difference between the allowable emissions after the major modification and the actual emissions before the modification for each emissions unit.
+(e) The total tonnage of increased emissions, in tons per year, resulting from a major modification that shall be offset in accordance with Section 173 of the Clean Air Act shall be determined by summing the difference between the allowable emissions after the major modification and the actual emissions before the modification for each emissions unit.

 (4) Net air quality benefit.

-The emission offsets must provide a positive net air quality benefit in the affected area pursuant to rule 3745-31-25 of the Administrative Code.
+The emission offsets shall provide a positive net air quality benefit in the affected area pursuant to rule 3745-31-25 of the Administrative Code.
 Atmospheric dispersion modeling is not necessary for VOCs and nitrogen oxides in ozone nonattainment areas.
 Instead, complying with the requirements of paragraphs (A)(1) to (A)(3) of this rule and rule 3745-31-25 of the Administrative Code will be considered adequate to meet this condition.

 (5) Reasonable further progress.